-Many health problems can increase your chance of getting osteoporosis.
-Ask your healthcare provider if you have any diseases or conditions that can cause bone loss.
-If you do, it’s important to take action to keep your bones healthy.
-In some cases, when you treat a health problem that causes bone loss, you can improve your bone health.
+There are many health problems that may increase your chance of getting osteoporosis.
+If you have any of the following diseases or conditions that can cause bone loss, talk to your doctor about what you can do to keep your bones healthy.
+In some cases, when you treat a health problem that causes bone loss, you can also improve your bone health.
 Diseases and conditions that may cause bone loss include:

 Rheumatoid Arthritis (RA).
 RA is a form of arthritis that is associated with an increased risk for osteoporosis.
 Steroid medicines, which are used to treat RA, can also increase the risk of osteoporosis.